rbckman/tarina/README.md

 ![Tarina Leone, one done & one in post processing stage](docs/tarina-leone.jpg)

-3d printable video camera with the ability to assemble your film, keeping track on your takes, shots and scenes.
-Render a film or scene in-camera to see how your montage flows & retake if necessary.
+A 3D printable Raspberry Pi video camera with the ability to assemble your film, keeping track on your takes, shots and scenes.
+Render a film or scene in-camera to see how your [montage](https://en.wikipedia.org/wiki/Montage_(filmmaking)) flows & retake if necessary.
 Once you get it there’s less or no need for editing later.
 The device is designed with a "hackers/makers philosophy" and is easy to take apart and moddable.
 It's built using the Raspberry Pi, running on a Gnu/Linux Raspbian distribution and with an python coded interface.